Contact Us 1-800-596-4880

 Before You Begin

-Open an Expression (fx) Field
+Open the Expression Field

-To open a component’s expression field:
+To open a component expression field (fx):

 1. Open a component that accepts expressions from the canvas in your implementation or integration project.